matatk/agrip/BUILD.md

 * Install the [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (that link takes you to part-way down the page.
 There is also an MSDN page called [Use the Microsoft C++ toolset from the command line](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line) that may be of interest.
   + In "Workloads" choose "C++ build tools"
-  + In the "Installation details" section (a list of checkboxes) be sure to select "C++ MFC for latest v142 build tools" (this causes the corresponding ATL option to be selected too).
+  + In the "Installation details" section (a list of checkboxes) be sure to select "C++ MFC for latest v142 build tools (x86 & x64)" (this causes the corresponding ATL option to be selected too).
 * [Install Python 3.x](http://www.python.org/downloads/).
   + The default installer from that page comes as 32-bit; that's fine.
   + There is an "Add Python [version] to PATH" checkbox at the bottom of the first page of the install wizard (below the "Install now" button); be sure to select it.